Machhrauli: Demographics

 As of 2011 India census, Machhrauli, Jhajjar had a population of 4,453 in 796 households.
 Males (2,335) constituted 52.43% of the population and females (2,118) 47.56%.
 Machhrauli had an average literacy (3,048) rate of 68.44%, lower than the national average of 74%.
-12.95% of the population is under 6 (577).Most of the population of the village is Hindu Ahir and widely spoken language is Haryanvi.
+12.95% of the population is under 6 (577).Most of the population of the village is Hindu Jaat and widely spoken language is Haryanvi.

 Education

 The village has a government senior secondary school with almost 600 Students.
 The school has a playground and basketball court.
 The school is affiliated to Haryana Board of School Education Bhiwani.
 Students can complete their 12th grade level education in Science, Arts and Commerce.

 District Institute of Education and Training was established on June 17, 2014.
 Its main course is JBT (Junior Basic Training), a diploma level course.

 Transport

 Machhrauli has a railway station on Rewari-Rohtak line.
 Trains for Rohtak and Rewari are available.
 This railway station was inaugurated by Deepnder singh hooda MP rohtak Constituency and Bhupinder singh hooda on January 8, 2013.